chris-page-gov/os-mcp/README.md

   - Converts API responses to MCP-compatible formats
   - Implements business logic for feature operations
-  - Provides a standardized interface for other services
+  - Provides a standardised interface

 - **middleware** - Middleware for the MCP server

-  - Handles basic authentication for stdio transport
+  - `stdio_middleware.py`: Handles authentication for STDIO transport
-  - Handles basic authentication for http transport
+  - `http_middleware.py`: Handles authentication for HTTP transport

 - **prompt_templates** - Prompt templates for common operations

   - Provides pre-configured prompt templates to help you get started with some common operations

+- **config_docs** - Documentation for OS APIs

+  - Provides documentation for the OS APIs

+- **utils** - Utility functions for the MCP server

+  - Provides utility functions for the MCP server such as logging

 ## Features